 How about Christmas?
 Whether we’re talking about its Christian or pagan origins, it’s hard to see how any of what happens today relates to any of that.
 Why don’t we just call it “Buy Each Other Lots of Stuff, Eat Too Much, and Feel Guilty for Not Being Able to See All the People You Didn’t See Last Year”?
 The name could catch on.

 My mother died in a hospice bed in Mobile, Alabama, on April 21, 2007, and my father and I were the only people with her when it happened.
 After she died, I didn’t write anything about it for at least three years.
-I wanted to gain a bit of perspective before I put it down, which isn’t like me, as people who know me will tell you.
+I wanted to gain perspective before I put it down, which isn’t like me, as people who know me will confirm.
 Normally, I can’t even think unless I’m writing.
-And I’m not sure what I knew then that I didn’t know before, either, but I’m glad I waited.
+And I’m not sure what I knew then that I didn’t know before then, either, but I’m glad I waited.

-Don’t worry, I’m not going to toss out any haughty, priggish advice like “Appreciate your mother while both of you are still alive” because you won’t.
-None of us ever do.
-I’m not even sure we could if we tried.
+Don’t worry.
+I’m not going to toss out any haughty, priggish advice like “Appreciate your mother while both of you are still alive” because you won’t.
+No one ever does, and I’m not even sure we could if we tried.
 We might say we’re thankful for someone right now, but it seems we’ll never understand how precious that person is until she’s gone.

 So yes, kids of all ages, be good to your mother while she’s still around.
 Buy her things.
 Listen to her stories.
 Call her for no reason.
 Laugh at her jokes.
 Drive her places.
 Tell her thanks just for the sake of saying it.
 Then, when Mother’s Day rolls around, it’s just another Sunday.
 And here’s an idea: Instead of feeling guilty after she’s gone, dig down deep inside yourself and try to be glad you had her in the first place.